kazuya-iwami/devto-repo/posts/abc8ce89cd0d9a08.md

 ---

 **🦄 Making great presentations more accessible.**
-This project aims to enhances multilingual accessibility and discoverability while maintaining the integrity of original content.
-Detailed transcriptions and keyframes preserve the nuances and technical insights that make each session compelling.
+This project enhances multilingual accessibility and discoverability while preserving the original content.
+Detailed transcriptions and keyframes capture the nuances and technical insights that convey the full value of each session.

+**Note**: A comprehensive list of re:Invent 2025 transcribed articles is available in this [Spreadsheet](https://docs.google.com/spreadsheets/d/13fihyGeDoSuheATs_lSmcluvnX3tnffdsh16NX0M2iA/edit?usp=sharing)!

 # Overview